Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Results

 Trade and supply elasticities are calibrated based on values commonly used in the international trade literature.
 Specifically, I set the trade elasticity, $\theta$, to 5, similar to the value contained in the famous meta-analysis by \citet{HeadMayer:14}.
 The supply elasticity is set to 1.24.\footnote{However, since the text only discusses counterfactual results for trade, the choice of supply elasticity is less relevant, as this parameter is particularly important for welfare.} This value has been computed by \citet{CamposEstefania-FloresFurceriTimini:23} using statistics from \citet{HuoLevchenkoPandalai:23}, and positions my calibration between the benchmarks established by \citet{EatonKortum:02} and \citet{AlvarezLucas:07}.\footnote{Trade deficits are also an integral ingredient of the model to solve counterfactual simulations.
 As explained in \citet{HeadMayer:22}, there is no fully satisfying way to model trade deficits in a static model.
 A common assumption in the literature, which I also adopt in this paper, is that trade deficits are fully exogenous and therefore constant.
 Another possible assumption, often referred to as ``multiplicative'' assumption in the literature, is that trade deficits increase automatically with income (though not necessarily at the same rate).
 While these assumptions are theoretically different, changing them produces very similar results.
 Therefore, the choice is not particularly relevant in practical terms.}

 The results of the general equilibrium model are shown in Figure~\ref{fig: ge_results}.
 The Figure shows the proportion of international trade among LMU members that the model attributes to the LMU (``LMU-driven'').
 The simulation shows that the LMU was an important positive factor for all its members.
 However, it also shows that its effects were uneven across countries.
-While France stands out in absolute terms (panel a), the relative trade gains (panel b) of France (7.3\%) and Greece (7.6\%) were between a half and two-thirds the size of those of Switzerland (11.4\%) and Italy (12.1\%).
-Belgium stands somewhere in the middle (9.6\%).
+While France stands out in absolute terms (panel a), the relative trade gains (panel b) of France (6.6\%) and Greece (6.5\%) were between a half and two-thirds the size of those of Switzerland (11.4\%) and Italy (10.7\%).
+Belgium stands somewhere in the middle (7.9\%).\footnote{The reported magnitudes are computed directly from counterfactual trade flows and thus capture changes in trade values.}